shriyansh2305/devTinder-web/README.md

 - New page to see all my connections
 - New page to see all my connection requests
 - Feature: accept/reject connection request

-- Remaining topics:
 - Send/ignore user from feed
 - Signup new user
 - E2E testing

 Body
     NavBar